advancedresearch/advancedresearch.github.io/blog/2023-05-16-hegel-and-wittgenstein-mundane-and-crisis.md

 There is always need to make corrections of theoretical direction if one ever wants to finalise some project.
 However, Wittgenstein was not thinking about philosophical problems from a theoretical perspective.
 He tried to look at language from a slightly widened dimensional standpoint.
-What he found was a pattern of ideas that can be intuitively understood when there is a practical cris happening:
+What he found was a pattern of ideas that can be intuitively understood when there is a practical crisis happening:
 People rush in to act in time.
 This perspective of crisis became a crisis of philosophy.
 The problem is not a crisis in existing philosophy, but a creative new philosophy